Help and advice for researchers

 How do I plan my professional development as a researcher at Oxford?

-As part of Oxford’s commitment to the Concordat to Support the Career Development of Researchers and the resulting Action Plan, researchers employed by the University are entitled to 10 days of professional development (pro rata) per year.
+As part of Oxford’s commitment to the Concordat to Support the Career Development of Researchers and the resulting Action Plan, researchers employed by the University are strongly encouraged to dedicate 10 days of professional development time (pro rata) per year.

-The Hub has created the Researcher Hub team has created guidance to support researchers with their professional development planning and provide academic line managers or Principal Investigators with relevant information - Professional Development Planning for Researchers
+The Researcher Hub team has created guidance to support researchers with their professional development planning and provide academic line managers or Principal Investigators with relevant information - Professional Development Planning for Researchers

 How do I engage in free one-to-one coaching at Oxford?